Pesticides - Re-entry Interval

-The re-entry time (RET) (or re-entry period) is the minimum amount of time that must pass between the time a pesticide was applied to an area or crop and the time that people can go into that area without protective clothing and equipment.
+The re-entry interval (REI) (also known as restricted entry interval or re-entry time) is the minimum amount of time that must pass between the time a pesticide was applied to an area or crop and the time that people can go into that area without protective clothing and equipment.

 NOTE: The term "pesticide" describes a very large and diverse group of chemicals or products.
 It is very important to always get specific information about the exact product you are using.

 For more information, other OSH Answers documents in this series include:

 Re-entry intervals are set to protect people (and animals, for example in a kennel) against poisoning by pesticides if they enter a treated area too soon after application without proper protective equipment.

 There are many ways a person can come in contact with a pesticide.
 In general, exposure to pesticides may occur by:

 - Skin contact with residues.

 - Eye contact with vapours, dusts or mists, or by rubbing your eyes with your hand, a glove or clothing that is contaminated with pesticide residue.

 - Ingestion (eating food that has been treated or eating without first washing hands).